Nursing Home Complaints? The Ombudsman Is on Your Side

 But when the administration ignores complaints, it feels like the whole system is working against you and there’s nothing you can do.

 You don’t have to fight the system alone!
 You can get free expert help from your local ombudsman.
-They’re insiders who help you get care community problems resolved.
+They’re insiders who help you get care for community problems resolved.

-What is an ombudsman?
+What is An Ombudsman?

-A long term care ombudsman is an advocate for residents of nursing homes, residential care homes, and assisted living communities.
+A long-term care ombudsman is an advocate for residents of nursing homes, residential care homes, and assisted living communities.

-They handle complaints and advocate for improvements in the long term care system.
+They handle complaints and advocate for improvements in the long-term care system.
 They’re also the ones who can tell you more about care facilities and resident rights.

 It’s a free government program